networkoptix/nx_open/vms/server/nx_camera_sdk/files/readme.md

     - g++ >= 5.4.0
     - make or Ninja
 - Qt5 (required by certain samples only)
+- Raspberry Pi sysroot (required by certain samples only)
 ```

 To compile the samples, execute the commands collected into the provided scripts (use their source